uptightsuperlabs/uptightsuperlabs/README.md

 # Shittiest Developer to Ever Exist

-17 year old developer from the United States of America, God bless.
+18 year old developer from the United States of America, God bless.
 I failed 2nd grade...
 A majority of my projects are private or hosted on other accounts/orgs.
 Studying Computer Science (Hobby) and IT (Advanced, For High School).
 Currently working on Masonry and a few other private projects.
 I enjoy low-level programming and reverse engineering software and hardware.

-- 🛠️👨‍💼 Head Developer of Masonry (MCPE Script Extender)
 - 🛠️👨‍💼 Manager @ Interline Softworks
-- 🛠️👨‍💼 Manager @ Interline Studios
+- 🛠️👨‍💼 Owner @ theghettostudios

 # Languages